 “Unlike allergies, which can potentially be fatal, food intolerance usually involves a delayed biological reaction which, although often uncomfortable and unpleasant, is not life threatening.

 “Symptoms of food intolerances are very real.
 The most common symptoms are digestive, such as IBS, bloating, diarrhoea and stomach pain.
-But other people may experience migraines, skin problems like acne and eczema, lethargy, fatigue, joint pain and even mental conditions, such as anxiety and depression.
+But other people may experience skin problems like acne and eczema, lethargy, fatigue, joint pain and even mental conditions, such as anxiety.

 “Many people are living with food intolerances and their associated symptoms without realising that the food they are eating is the root cause.